 Let the water cool down to room temperature and add some more mushroom spores to it.
 Put the mixture in the corner of your house and let it rest for about 44 hours.
 Strain the mixture through a cheesecloth and set the liquid aside.

 Proceed to the farming area gently dissipate the liquid over the assimilated soil.
 Sheltering the plot with a quarter-inch of leaves or grass should give your mushrooms their foundation.

 Morel mushrooms typically incept in the form of a little match-like stick poking out of the ground.
 You might have a three-inch mushroom ready to harvest in as few as six days.
 Therefore, it is necessary to keep an eye on a few factors:

 - Light – Since sunlight is only needed to warm up the soil and not the fungus itself, make sure you regulate it and keep it as close to the initial planting position as possible.

-- Moisture – Humidity and regular moisture are key factors in mushroom culture.
+- Moisture – Humidity and regular moisture are critical factors in mushroom culture.
 Apart from choosing appropriate weather, ensure that the soil is as moist as a wrung-out sponge.
 However, only use filtered tap water or captured rainwater.
 Also, try limiting the watering to only when the soil feels too dried out since excess water creates bacterial growth and mold that may stop morels from growing.

 Harvesting and Storing Your Morels

-Do not wash them until they are ready to use as excess moisture will only accelerate deterioration.
+Do not wash them until they are ready to use, as excess moisture will only accelerate deterioration.

 If you want to preserve the morel mushroom for longer than three days, you can wash and freeze them.
 You can steam, blanch, or saute them to de-activate the enzymes, but freezing raw morels is never a good idea.